Charles Edward Quarman

 Biography

 Charles Quarman was born in 1886 at Abbots Langley.
 He was one of six boys and two girls born to William and Louisa Quarman of Garden Road.
 William was an old soldier and had worked at the Asylum.
 Three of Charles’ brothers served in the Great War.
 John was killed in action on the Somme in July 1916, however Lewis and Thomas both survived the War.
 In 1901 Charles was working as a Porter at a Paper Mill and he joined the 13th Bedfordshire Militia as a part-time soldier.
 On 16th January 1904 he enlisted for eight years’ service with the Highland Light Infantry (HLI) and spent three years in India between 1908 and 1911.
 He was discharged at the end of his term of service on 14th January 1912 and was transferred to the Army Reserve, described as being of exemplary character, thoroughly sober, steady and reliable.
 He returned to the family home at 5 Garden Road and sought employment as a Postman.
-When War was declared on 4th August 1914, Charles was recalled to the Colours, and re-joined the HLI the next day and was posted to the 2nd Battalion.
+When War was declared on 4th August 1914, he was working at Cheshunt Post Office.
+Charles was recalled to the Colours, and re-joined the HLI the next day and was posted to the 2nd Battalion.
 Leon Lay’s records showed that he was living at 39 Breakspeare Road at this time.
 He left for France on 10th August 1914 and fought in the Retreat from Mons, the Battles of The Marne, The Aisne, and First and Second Ypres.
 His Service Record showed that he was back in England from 14th May 1915 to 14th February 1916.

 The Abbots Langley Parish Magazine reported in June 1915 that he was wounded, which explained the period back in England.
 He sailed with the HLI to Mesopotamia on 15th February 1916, arriving at Basra on 22nd March, and between then and 28th January 1917 he served in the Mesopotamia spending two spells in hospital suffering from colitis, and attended a Machine Gun course at Amara.
 Following the surrender of the British garrison at Kut on 29 April 1916 a new offensive was launched to advance along the banks of the Tigris to regain lost ground.
 On 11th January 1917 Charles was “wounded in action” (fractured right leg and gun-shot wound), and two days later was reported as being dangerously ill having been taken to the 15th Casualty Clearing Hospital where he died on 28th January 1917.